tk-notes/lucas-meier-blog/content/posts/2021/07/introducing_nuntius/index.md

 exceedingly difficult.

-The suggestion for this particular part of the ratchet is to use an HMAC with SHA-256, and you encryption key, called a "Chain Key" in this context to key the hash:
+The suggestion for this particular part of the ratchet is to use an HMAC with SHA-256, and your encryption key, called a "Chain Key" in this context, to key the hash:

 ```go
 func kdfChainKey(ck chainKey) (chainKey, MessageKey, error) {